Ishwor90/STATA-for-Beginner/README.md

 You will learn reshape data.
 You will see  use of nested loop to create desired variables.
 You will be introduced basic simple graphs and table.
-Workshop 2022.do is the do file with detailed comments to guide you Data NLSS-III contain random 1000 observations datasets for each files from Nepal Living Standard Survey 2010-11, used for the example.
+Stata do file.do is the do file with detailed comments to guide you Data NLSS-III contain random 1000 observations datasets for each files from Nepal Living Standard Survey 2010-11, used for the example.